 Strategy: County staff will continue to work collaboratively with community groups to increase awareness and citizen education in terms of recycling.
-Over the past several years the County has had great success partnering with community groups to develop new programs and increase the effectiveness of existing programs.
+Over the past several years, the County has had great success partnering with community groups to develop new programs and increase the effectiveness of existing programs.
 The work of County government teams focused on the topic of sustainability will also assist greatly in increasing awareness internally, and generating more educated employees who can interact with the community.
-The publication and annual updates to this document and the Department of Public Utility's Energy and Water Conservation Plan will be integral in raising citizen awareness and participation in the community sustainability programs.
+The publication and annual updates to this document will be integral in raising citizen awareness and participation in the community sustainability programs.